Classical Shock Testing Control and Analysis Techniques

 Using Filtering to Determine Velocity and Displacement

-When gathering this data, the user will likely need to change the filter settings to minimize the extremely low-frequency content included in the calculation.
+When gathering this data, the engineer will likely need to change the filter settings to minimize the extremely low-frequency content included in the calculation.
 The low-frequency content will cause variations in the velocity and displacement calculations.
 When this occurs, the calculations will appear as “wander” in the time graphs.

-Increasing the cutoff frequency of the integration filter will remove the low-frequency content.
-This will provide a more realistic representation of the actual velocity and displacement without the effects of the DC offset or other spectral “bleeding” issues.
+Increasing the cutoff frequency of the integration filter will remove low-frequency content.
+This will provide a more realistic representation of the velocity and displacement without the effects of the DC offset or other spectral “bleeding” issues.
 The ability to manipulate the integration filters (and differentiation if using velocity or displacement sensors) is important to consider when investigating different tools for shock analysis.

 Shock Tests and High-Frequency Noise